SuryaSekhar14/vercel_blob/docs/index.rst

        vercel_blob.download_file('blob_url', 'path/to/directory/', {'token': 'my_token'})

 The file will be downloaded to the specified directory.
-If no directory is specified, it will be downloaded to the program’s base directory.
+If no directory is specified, it will be downloaded to the program's base directory.

 Common Issues
 -------------

 1. Since this storage is still in beta, the requests sometimes results in unexpected Connection Errors.
-To mitigate this, I used a ‘retry request’ function, that attempts 3 requests with exponential backoff between requests.
+To mitigate this, I used a 'retry request' function, that attempts 3 requests with exponential backoff between requests.

    This might result in error messages like